AppSecure-nrw/security-belts/blue/regular-advanced-mob-hacking.md

 ## Benefits

-- Improve security knowledge within the team.
+- The team improves their security knowledge.
-- Understanding advanced security threats, vulnerabilities, hacking methods, and security tools.
+- The team understands advanced security threats, vulnerabilities, hacking methods, and security tools.
 - The team understands that even implemented security features can be insecure and exploitable.

 ## Assessment